KibromBerihu/TumorLocationProfiler/README.md

 # TumorLocationProfiler

-### under construction .....

-### *TumorLocationProfiler: An AI-poweered characterization of tumor locations relative to a reference organ.*
+### *TumorLocationProfiler: An AI-powered characterization of tumor locations relative to a reference organ.*

 ***Introduction:***